 Hammonds was acquired by US food conglomerate Pillsbury, best known in Britain for Green Giant sweetcorn, for £2.4 million in 1982.

-Pillsbury built a new £1 million factory on Harrogate Road, Bradford in 1985, and centralised all production there.
+Pillsbury centralised all production at a new £1 million factory on Harrogate Road, Bradford from 1985.
 The Goodall Backhouse factory in Leeds and the Hammonds factory in Shipley were closed.